FeatherFramework/feather-admin/README.md

 - Freeze, cage, handcuff, or remove a player from a vehicle
 - Apply several optional player effects
 - Open the menu with a key or chat command
+- Store admin actions in the database and review them from a paginated Admin Logs page
+- Filter admin logs by administrator, player, action, or date
 - Record admin actions in the server console and optionally Discord

 ## Dependencies